Pinchot–Ballinger controversy: Allegations by Pinchot and Glavis

-Convinced that Ballinger, now the head of the United States Department of Interior, had a personal interest in obstructing an investigation of the Cunningham case, Glavis had sought support from the U.S. Forest Service, whose jurisdiction over the Chugach National Forest included several of the Cunningham claims.
-He received a sympathetic response from Alexander Shaw, Overton Price and Pinchot, who helped him to prepare the presentation for Taft.

-Dismissals, investigations, and scandal
+Dismissals, investigations, and escalating controversy

 Taft consulted with Attorney General George Wickersham before issuing a public letter in September, exonerating Ballinger and authorizing the dismissal of Glavis on grounds of insubordination.
 At the same time, Taft tried to conciliate Pinchot and affirm his administration's pro-conservation stance.

 Glavis took his case to the press.
 In November, Collier's Weekly published an article elaborating his allegations, entitled The Whitewashing of Ballinger: Are the Guggenheims in Charge of the Department of the Interior?

 In January 1910, Pinchot sent an open letter to Senator Jonathan P. Dolliver, who read it into the Congressional Record.
 Pinchot praised Glavis as a "patriot", openly rebuked Taft, and asked for Congressional hearings into the propriety of Ballinger's dealings.
 Pinchot was promptly fired, but from January to May, the United States House of Representatives held hearings on Ballinger.
-Ballinger was cleared of any wrongdoing, but criticized from some quarters for favoring private enterprise and the exploitation of natural resources over conservationism.
+Ballinger was cleared of any wrongdoing, Nevertheless he was criticized from some quarters with the accusation that he favored private enterprise and the exploitation of natural resources over conservationism.

 Consequences

-The firing of Pinchot, a close friend of Teddy Roosevelt, alienated many progressives within the Republican party and drove a wedge between Taft and Roosevelt himself, leading to the split of the Republican Party in the 1912 presidential election.
+The firing of Pinchot, a close friend of Roosevelt, alienated many progressives within the Republican party and drove a wedge between Taft and Roosevelt himself, leading to the split of the Republican Party in the 1912 presidential election.
+The clash had a long-term influence on the conservation movement because it spread misconceptions about a class warfare dimension.
+Contrary to the stereotype, many businessmen supported conservation programs and many farmers and workers opposed them.
+Furthermore there was a good deal of overlap in the goals of the Interior Department, the Department of Agriculture, and the Army Corps of Engineers.

 Investigation

-The affair was officially investigated over two decades later by Secretary of the Interior Harold L. Ickes.
-Ickes published a popular account of his findings in the Saturday Evening Post.
-His official findings were expanded to 58 pages and published by the Department under the title "Not Guilty : an official inquiry into the charges made by Glavis and Pinchot against Richard A. Ballinger, Secretary of the interior, 1909-1911" (Washington: Government Printing Office, 1940).
-Ickes declares Ballinger innocent and paints Pinchot as a publicity-seeking, vindictive man who pursued Ballinger even after the accused had died (page 3).
+Henry F. Pringle, in his 1939 biography of Taft, portrayed Ballinger as an innocent victim of vindictive Roosevelt loyalists and of yellow journalism that gave their accusations velocity:An examination of thousands of pages of evidence can lead the impartial reader only to the conclusion that Ballinger was the victim of an attack fostered by fanaticism and nurtured by bad journalism.
+But Pinchot, Glavis, Hapgood [of Collier's Weekly], Sullivan [also of Collier's], Marse Henry [Henry Watterson of the Louisville Courier-Journal] and the rest handed down their verdict against Ballinger in 1909 and 1910 and a large element of the public believed that they had spoken justly.Harold L. Ickes, Secretary of the Interior under Franklin Roosevelt, reached a conclusion similar to Pringle's.
+Ickes published a popular account of his findings in The Saturday Evening Post.
+After an official investigation, his findings were expanded to a 58-page report that asserts Ballinger's innocence and paints Pinchot as a vindictive publicity-seeker who pitilessly pursued Ballinger even after Ballinger's death.